Skip to main content

 Summarizes a single Salesforce CRM record.
 For example: “Create a summary for the Acme deal.”

-Creates a sales email draft or revises the latest generated email based on the user’s input.
+Creates an email draft or revises the latest version of a generated email based on the user’s input.
 For example: “Help me write an intro email to Steve from Acme.”

 Answer Questions with Knowledge